rwieruch/blog_robinwieruch_content/react-provider-pattern-context.md

 card = "img/posts/react-provider-pattern-context/banner_640.jpg"
 banner = "img/posts/react-provider-pattern-context/banner.jpg"
 contribute = "react-provider-pattern-context.md"
-headline = "How to use React's Provider Pattern"
+headline = "How to use React's Provider Pattern with React's Context"

 summary = "The provider pattern in React is a powerful concept.
 You will not often see it when using plain React, but might consider using it when scaling your application in React.
 Basically it takes the clutter away of passing mandatory props, that are needed by every component, down your whole component tree."
 +++